Shopping for a new Ford C-Max?

 Save this car now, and view it in your Showroom!Save to My Showroom

-Dedicated hybrids are what we call the 2015 Ford C-Max Hybrid and C-Max Energi.
-That has nothing to do with their work ethic; instead we're referring to the way they're equipped.
-You won't find a non-hybrid C-Max (in the U.S.), and with hybrid and plug-in hybrid versions, the C-Max lineup takes aim squarely against the Toyota Prius and Prius V lineups.
+The 2015 Ford C-Max Hybrid and C-Max Energi are both full hybrids, in a hybrid-exclusive, dedicated body style that will, as with the Toyota Prius, easily identify you as one who's chosen a 'green' vehicle.
+You won't find a non-hybrid C-Max (in the U.S.), and with hybrid and plug-in hybrid versions, the C-Max lineup takes aim squarely against the Prius and Prius V lineups.

 The C-Max is built on Ford Focus underpinnings, and from most angles it gives that away freely, appearing like a tall-wagon version of the Ford compact hatch.
 There's a version of the large trapezoidal grille that's now used throughout much of the Ford lineup; alongside, accent lines and window angles add up to what is really a small minivan, or perhaps a tall and upright five-door hatchback.
 It's a little too bulbous to love from some angles on the outside, yet inside, there's a lot of sporty charm, and the rich, stylish dash and soft-touch materials will grow on you in ways that the Prius' sea-of-plastic dash simply won't

 That bulging roofline and a few awkward angles definitely pay off, big time, inside.
 The C-Max Energi is pretty impressive for hauling four adults around.
 The back seats are a bit on the low side, leaving anyone adult-sized in a knees-up position; but there's plenty of legroom and headroom.
 Ride quality is firm but just agreeable enough, active noise cancellation and lots of sound-insulation measures help keep on-the-road refinement at its best.